-Residents must check their pets into the animal shelter before checking themselves into the human shelter.
-Pet registration consists of completing three forms:
+Residents must check their pets into the animal shelter.
+Pet check in and registration consists of completing three forms:

 - Animal Intake form (one per animal)

 - Kennel Card (one per animal)

 - Owner's Waiver / Emergency Veterinary Authorization form

 These forms will be filled out by a CART volunteer with clear handwriting, or by using a computer and pre-approved software.
 These forms will be signed by the owner.
 One copy of each of these forms will be provided to the owner; a second copy will remain with the CART in its files.